This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Use Pure Natural Lavender Oil

 Buy high-quality pure lavender oil if you want to use it on humans and pet animals.
-Naturally pure oils of organic quality contain all the important ingredients necessary for the desired beneficial effect.
+Naturally pure oils in organic quality contain all the important ingredients necessary for the desired beneficial effect.
 In addition, pure organic oils are not mixed or stretched with chemical substances and are much more tolerable than cheap oils, and rarely cause intolerance reactions.

 So Does Lavender Repel Ticks

 Lavender oil has a broad area of application.
 The plant can be used as an insect repellent in the garden and the extracted pure essential oil can be used as a personal repellent or for some pets.
 Lavender has some tick and bug repelling properties, but there is no hundred percent protection against ticks.
+Other tick protective measures, such as the use of synthetic repellents and protective clothing, should not be neglected if you are in an area where there are many ticks and the risk of tick bites is high.

 More on Lavender: